muhd-umer/comyx/docs/source/quickstart.md

 R = \log_2 \left(1 + \mathrm{SINR}\right).
 $$

-Finally, we can plot the results.
+Finally, we can plot the results; the achievable rate and the outage probability.

 ```python
 plot_args = {